Divailo/FYP_tfl/README.md

 - := used when using variables??
 Would not support shit like that

 - Make sure that the Link names match -> rename everything that has no name

+- On extracting stages, work with Regex if not lazy enough